 - ENpAlum sOrAn – ENpAlum – two explanations – a) all conceivable places, b) eight directions.
 He is pervading in all these places.

 - parandhu uLanAm engumE – When he is pervading, he pervades everywhere without leaving any space.
-This being the case, how can any of the objects that are pervaded by bhagavAn can comprehend emperumAn who is pervaded everywhere?
+This being the case, how can any of the objects which are pervaded by bhagavAn, comprehend emperumAn who is pervaded everywhere?